jklsnt/taproot3/src/mathematics/linear_algebra/KBxLinearIndependence.md

 ### checking independence
-check the requirement to see if it is linearly independant look for a set of non-zero scalars that makes the linear combination of the set equal to 0 if one exists, then it is linearly dependent. if one doesn't then it is linearly independant.
+check the requirement to see if it is linearly independant. or, see if they are co-liniear (lie on the same vector?)

+look for a set of non-zero scalars that makes the linear combination of the set equal to 0 if one exists, then it is linearly dependent. if one doesn't then it is linearly independant.